abhishekramakri/abhishekramakri.github.io/music-blog.markdown

 </div>

 <div class="blog-intro">
-    <p>For my 2025 New Year's resolution, I decided to listen to at least one new album I have never heard before every week.
+    <p>For my 2025 New Year's resolution, I decided to listen to at least one new album I have never heard before every other week.
 Here, I'll be sharing my thoughts, experiences, and ratings for each album I discover along the way.</p>

     <p>Through this, I'm hoping to broaden my music taste and maybe help you discover some new favorites too!</p>
 </div>